-Standards Social Studies Educational Technology 2.2.1 Understands the production, distribution, and consumption of goods, services, and resources in societies from the past or in the present.
-5.4.1 Analyzes multiple factors, generalizes and 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
-Select appropriate databases and digital resources to organize a project or solve a connects past to present to formulate a thesis in a paper or presentation.
-5.4.2 Creates annotated bibliography or works cited page using an appropriate format.
-(Grade 7) problem.
+Standards Social Studies Educational Technology 4.3.2 Analyzes multiple causal factors that shape major events in Washington State or world history.
+1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
+5.4.1 Analyzes multiple factors, makes generalizations, and interprets primary sources to formulate a thesis in a paper or presentation Select appropriate databases and digital resources to organize a project or solve a problem.
+1.3.2 Locate and organize information from a variety of presentation.
+5.4.2 Uses appropriate format to cite sources within an essay or presentation.
 1.3.2 Locate and organize information from a variety of sources and media.
 Select appropriate search engines or directories.
 Use basic functions of search engines and databases.
 Catalog and organize resources.
 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results.
 Combine information from separate sources to produce, support, and counter arguments.
 Assess the credibility, validity, and potential bias of online resources.
 Understand the issues involved in copyrighted materials.
 Cite sources using bibliographic tools.
 Select relevant sources for a particular purpose or audience.